 Repair and Improve the Garden

-Repair broken gardening beds, sheds or equipment before winter sets in.
+- Repair broken gardening beds, sheds, or equipment before winter sets in.

 Set Goals for Next Year’s Garden

-You’ll have plenty of time to plan your next year’s garden over winter.
+You will have plenty of time to plan your next year’s garden over winter.